-The Skinner Peaks 17.5 minute quadrangle is located approximately 100 miles south of Salt Lake City, (in Juab and Sanpete Counties, central Utah The quadrangle extends from 39° 22 north-latitude, and from 111 52 30" to 112 west longitude.
-It lies in the transition zone between the Colorado Plateau and Basin and physiographic provinces.
-Range Provinces, the Colorado Plateau Province is represented by the Gunnison\Plateau, which-terminates just east of Utah Highway 28.
-In includes the southern end of the West Hills, Mills Gap, the South Hills, and part of Juab Valley.
+lead sentence The Skinner Peaks 7.5 minute quadrangle is located approximately ox WW 100 miles south of Salt Lake City in Juab and Sanpete Counties, to Figure central Utah.
+The quadrangle extends from 39° 22' 30" to 39° 30' north latitude, and from 111° 52' 30" to 112° west longitude.
+It lies in the transition zone between the Colorado Plateau and Basin and Range Provinces; the Colorado Plateau Province is represented by the Gunnison Plateau, which terminates just east of Utah Highway 28.
+In addition to the Gunnison Plateau, the Skinner Peaks quadrangle also includes the southern end of the West Hills, Mills Gap, the South Hills, and part of Juab Valley.
 Total relief in the quadrangle is approximately 1,700 feet; base elevation is 5,000 feet above sea level.